Kingxukai/linux/Documentation/RCU/lockdep-splat.rst

 	}
 	rcu_read_unlock();

-With this change, the rcu_dereference() is always within an RCU read-side critical section, which again would have suppressed the above lockdep-RCU splat.
+With this change, the woke rcu_dereference() is always within an RCU read-side critical section, which again would have suppressed the above lockdep-RCU splat.

-But in this particular case, we don't actually dereference the pointer returned from rcu_dereference().
-Instead, that pointer is just compared to the cic pointer, which means that the rcu_dereference() can be replaced by rcu_access_pointer() as follows::
+But in this particular case, we don't actually dereference the woke pointer returned from rcu_dereference().
+Instead, that pointer is just compared to the woke cic pointer, which means that the woke rcu_dereference() can be replaced by rcu_access_pointer() as follows::

 	if (rcu_access_pointer(ioc->ioc_data) == cic) {

-Because it is legal to invoke rcu_access_pointer() without protection, this change would also suppress the above lockdep-RCU splat.
+Because it is legal to invoke rcu_access_pointer() without protection, this change would also suppress the woke above lockdep-RCU splat.